 If you are a new direct customer (you will be sending messages on behalf of your own brand and you are not working with an ISV) then you can get started straight away from the console using our Self Sign-Up process.
 Find out more about Self Sign-Up here.

-ISV customers should read the guide for "Integrating WhatsApp with Independent Software Vendors (ISV) and System Integrators (SI)" to understand the requirements and limitations associated with using the WhatsApp Business API with Twilio in production.
+ISV customers should read the guide for the Tech Provider Program to understand the requirements and limitations associated with using the WhatsApp Business API with Twilio in production.

 Messaging capabilities